The NIH Almanac

 Laboratory of Molecular Gerontology (LMG)

-The LMG investigates processes and mechanisms such as genomic instability, DNA repair, DNA replication, and transcription with special attention to examining the role of DNA damage accumulation in senescence as the major molecular change with aging.
-The Oxidative DNA Damage Processing and Mitochondrial Functions Unit investigates the basis for the mitochondrial hypothesis of aging which states that accumulation of DNA damage with aging leads to the phenotypical changes that are observed in senescence and age-associated disease.
+The LMG investigates processes and mechanisms such as genomic instability, DNA repair, DNA replication, and transcription with special attention to examining the role of DNA damage accumulation in senescence which is a major molecular change with aging.
+The Oxidative DNA Damage Processing and Mitochondrial Functions Unit investigates accumulation of DNA damage with aging leads to senescence, mitochondrial dysfunction and age-associated disease.
+The DNA Repair section investigates the role of human premature aging proteins in preventing early aging.
 The Repair of Endogenous DNA Damage Section investigates the mechanism involved in base excision repair and the function of individual DNA repair proteins and their interaction.
-The Telomere Maintenance and DNA Repair Unit studies the proteins and functions involved in maintenance of the chromosome ends, telomeres, processes of genome stability to reveal the genes or pathways that are important in telomere length regulation and maintenance and genomic stability.
-The Gene Targeting Unit is developing oligonucleotides that can form a three-stranded DNA structure called a triple helix.
-Eventually this approach will be used to modulate genomic sequences with targeted gene knockout as a specific application.
+The Telomere Maintenance and DNA Repair Unit studies proteins and functions involved in the maintenance of the chromosome ends, the telomeres.
+The Gene Targeting Unit is exploring how DNA interstrand crosslinks, very detrimental to cells, are removed from DNA and how this relates to age-associated disease.
 The Section on DNA Helicases focuses on the roles of DNA helicases in genomic stability.

 Laboratory of Neurogenetics (LNG)